The sportsbooks are not always right.

 MODEL DEPTH

-MLB: 48,510 games (2005–present), factors in starting pitchers, injuries, weather, and stadium effects
+MLB: 48,510 games (2005–present), accounting for starting pitchers, injuries, weather, and stadium effects

-NHL: 13,875 games (2012–present), factors in goalie starters, injuries, and shot metrics
+NHL: 13,875 games (2012–present), accounting for goalie starters, injuries, and shot metrics

 NBA: 27,136 games (2003–present), built on scoring efficiency, pace, and matchup data

-NFL: 6,402 games (1999–present), factors in injuries, rest, weather, and stadium conditions
+NFL: 6,402 games (1999–present), accounting for injuries, rest, weather, and stadium conditions

 -